9.6. Is signal X useful in predicting returns?¶

 We repeat this across time so we can see how each portfolio/bucket does and show the average return in each bucket.

-To be more sophisticated, we do step 3 a few ways: we look at the portfolio returns compared to the market, and we also compute the portfolio alphas against some benchmark factor models.
+To be more sophisticated, we do step 3 a few ways: We look at the portfolio returns compared to the market, and we also compute the portfolio alphas against some benchmark factor models.

-The plan for this code file comes from the “Assaying Anomalies”” project, which is a protocol to evaluate whether a given factor X is useful in predicting returns.
+The plan for this code file comes from the “Assaying Anomalies” project, which is a protocol to evaluate whether a given factor X is useful in predicting returns.

 Here is the repo containing that project’s code (mostly in Matlab as of Spring 2025, but will be in Python soon).

-The paper describing that project, which you should read (its breezy), and what you should cite is: Novy-Marx, Robert and Velikov, Mihail, Assaying Anomalies (February 13, 2024).
+The paper describing that project, which you should read (it is breezy), and what you should cite is: Novy-Marx, Robert and Velikov, Mihail, Assaying Anomalies (February 13, 2024).
 Available at SSRN: https://ssrn.com/abstract=4338007 or http://dx.doi.org/10.2139/ssrn.4338007

 9.6.1.
 What “Table 1” looks like¶